-- 13. As part of the annual budget setting process a thorough and detailed analysis of the current year's budget is undertaken.
-This is then used to inform the future years budget.
-Previously, as a result of this work, the original budget was then revised in line with current and latest available information and forecasts.
+- 12. The forecast overspend on Total Service Expenditure has increased by £78,832 since last month (August 2023).
+The most notable variances causing this charge are: - Forecast Increase of £145k in Development Management due to an absence of major applications. - Homelessness/Housing decreased by £82k - 13.
+Historically, as part of the annual budget setting process a thorough and detailed analysis of the current year's budget is undertaken.
+This is then used to inform the remaining year's budget.
+As a result, the original budget was revised in line with current and latest available information and forecasts.
 However, we will not be producing a revised budget going forward and instead will be monitoring and reporting throughout the year against the original budget.
-The original budget will however have virements (budget movements) between different areas, but the Total Expenditure budget will not change. - 14.
-Appendix 1 provides a more detailed analysis of each directorate, and this report seeks to provide further narrative on the main variations identified. - 15.
+The original budget will however have virements (budget movements) between different areas, but the Total Expenditure budget will not change.

+- 14. Appendix 1 provides a more detailed analysis of each directorate, and this report seeks to provide further narrative on the main variations identified. - 15.
 At the time of writing, inflation continues to remain elevated and wage growth demands and energy costs are high.
 These factors are having a substantial impact on the Council's budgets and will lead to significant unavoidable additional expenditure which will need to be offset by savings from elsewhere within the budget or the use of our limited reserves. - 16.
 The figures and estimates contained in this report were produced based on the latest available information, and as such could be subject to further change. - 17.
 The 2023/24 staff pay rise is yet to be agreed.
-The current offer on the table is £1,925 per Full Time Equivalent (FTE) or 3.88% whichever is greater.
+The current offer is £1,925 per Full Time Equivalent (FTE) or 3.88% whichever is greater.
 At the time of setting the budget an assumption of a 3% salary increase was made.
-The salary costs in this report assume that a pay rise equivalent to the current offer is accepted, anything above this will result in additional costs as detailed in appendix 4. - 18.
-The impact of the unbudgeted pay rise is impacting most service budgets.
+The salary costs in this report assume that a pay rise equivalent to the current offer is accepted, anything above this will result in additional costs. - 18.
+The unbudgeted pay rise will adversely impact all service budgets.
 These are however out of the direct control of the service budget managers.
 In some areas this overspend will be offset against savings, thus reducing the adverse impact in the short term.
 Where this is the sole impact individual narratives for each area have been removed to avoid repetition within the report itself.